genesiscommunitysuccess/docs/docs/03_server-modules/07_consolidator/06_testing.md

     }
 ```

-You will see adding trade would build ORDER and ORDER_SUMMARY tables
+You will see that adding a trade would build ORDER and ORDER_SUMMARY tables.

 ```kotlin
 @Test